robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 ## Prefixes everywhere!

 People are most likely trying to search for a movie by starting to type its name into the input field.
-And we want to present them the right movies before they're even finished typing the whole name, right?
+And we want to show them the matching movies before they're even finished typing the whole name, right?
 That's why we're talking about autocompletion here.
 That means we need an association between word prefixes and the movies.
-If someone where to type in *The Dar* we want to show *The Dark Knight* and *The Dark Knight Rises* as possible search terms.
+If someone were to type in *The Dar* we want to show *The Dark Knight* and *The Dark Knight Rises* as possible search terms.
 Long story short: we need to get the prefixes of every movie we just dumped in our `moviesearch:data` hash.
 For that I'm using a simple method, which is heavily based